Hofi67/documents_scripting_documentation/README.md

 ***

-# Portalscript API
+# Portalscript API / Documents Script API

 ## Introduction

 The DOCUMENTS Server supports an embedded scripting language called PortalScript and is an extension to JavaScript.
- In DOCMENTS 5 the Mozilla JavaScript engine SpiderMonkey 24 is used and implements ECMAScript 5.1 and parts of ECMAScript 6.
 Since DOCUMENTS 6 the Chrome JavaScript Engine V8 is embedded.
-DOCUMENTS 6 uses the same V8 engine as Nodes.js.
-Currently is this Node.js v18.15.0 (LTS) / V8 10.2.

-**Import**

-*   There are some breaking changes in PortalScripting between Documents 5 and Documents 6.
-For details check our documentation portal [https://otris.software](https://otris.software)

 **Notes**